iwpnd/iwpnd.github.io/_posts/2021-04-24-Tile38-in-memory-geodatabase.markdown

 What it mostly boiled down to were point-in-polygon, radius searches and if generous a KNN nearby search for either points or polygons.
 Do you need to use PostGIS for that?
 Well, if you have a bunch of points or a bunch of polygons I would do best to consider PostGIS for geo-indexed searches.
 That is until a friend introduced me to Tile38.

 ## Tile38
-Tile38 is an open-source, in-memory geo data store, spatial index, and real-time geofence framework.
+[Tile38](https://tile38.com) is an open-source, in-memory geo data store, spatial index, and real-time geofence framework written by Josh Baker ([@tidwall](https://github.com/tidwall))
 There are some things to unpack here.

 ## In-memory geo datastore